 It is very common for hiring managers to ask about your strengths and weaknesses during a job interview.
 Like any question, your response holds weight.
 An interview’s purpose is to evaluate your ability to get the job done.
-You will want to answer in an honest, thoughtful, and strategic manner that demonstrates an awareness of your positive qualities as well as areas that need improvement.
+Think of this as an opportunity to highlight your positive qualities and demonstrate a growth mindset.

 Everybody has both strengths and weaknesses.
-The aim of this question is not to pretend that you are perfect but to provide a contextual example of how you use your strengths to shine and how you work to improve any weaknesses that are relevant to the role.
+Answering this question gives you the opportunity to provide a contextual example of how you use your strengths to shine and how you work to improve any weaknesses that are relevant to the role.

 This article explains why interviewers ask this question, lists examples of strengths and weaknesses, and offers suggestions to help you answer wisely.

 This common question is a helpful tool for interviewers to understand your personality and working style.
 When hiring managers ask about your strengths and weaknesses, they evaluate a few things:

 Whether you are aware of your positive traits and how you use them in the workplace